11/7 Mumbai train blasts verdict: The room where death was assembled

-mid-day visits convict Mohammad Ali Alam Shaikh’s hutment in Govandi where the terrorists allegedly assembled the bombs; while investigators have claimed that more than eight people made bombs in the room, neighbours say no more than four can even sit in the 10X10 room
+mid-day visits Mohammad Ali Alam Shaikh's Govandi hutment where terrorists allegedly made bombs; while investigators claim more than 8 people were inside, neighbours say only 4 can even sit in 10X10 room

 Yesterday, when 12 of the 13 arrested accused in the July 11, 2006, blasts case were convicted, mid-day revisited the 10X10 shanty in Shivaji Nagar, Govandi, where the terrorists assembled death.
 The pressure cooker bombs that were assembled in the hutment on July 10, 2006, went on to kill 188 people and injured 829.